Look after your mental health and wellbeing

 NHS Every Mind Matters:

-Has a list of 12 practical tips with links to further sources of information and 10-minute videos for exercise work-outs at home.
+Has a list of 10 practical tips with links to further sources of information for mental wellbeing for anyone staying at home if you are self-isolating.
 Find out more

 This article from the BBC includes advice and resources from a number of organisations.
 It also includes advice to limit news and social-media checking to a certain time each day, and how to avoid burnout in the weeks and months ahead.
 Find out more

-Stonewall has collated a list of how LGBT-inclusive organisations can help during these increasingly difficult and uncertain times.
+Stonewall has collated a list of LGBT-inclusive organisations and support services who are ready to listen and give advice, however you have been affected.
 Find out more

 Lists seven meditation and mindfulness apps, podcasts and other free tools to help manage coronavirus anxiety, including Headspace, Calm and Ten Percent Happier.
 Find out more

 You might also want to join the Facebook group: Let'sTalkOsteopathy, set up by the professional body, the Institute of Osteopathy, which is providing some community support to help people deal with the crisis.
-It is open to all osteopaths.
+It is open to all osteopaths, not just iO members.

 If you have any feedback on these resources or suggestions for others you have come across that we could include in this list, please feel free to email them to email@example.com